SemConFlow: Semantic Grounding of Holistic Co-Speech Gesture Generation with Contrastive Flow-Matching: Experiment

 \subsubsection{User Study.}

-To assess the perceptual quality of the synthesized gestures, we conducted a controlled user study using 35-second clips from the BEAT2 test set spanning six narrated topics.
 We recruited 30 native English speakers from the UK and US, who evaluated 24 video sequences presented in randomized order using a five-point Likert scale across three dimensions: naturalness, diversity, and alignment with speech content and timing, including ground-truth motion, EMAGE, SemTalk, and our proposed model.
-We chose EMAGE and SemTalk as baselines because SemTalk is closest to our method in objective metrics, and both produce smoother animations than RAG-Gesture and GestureLSM, which often show noticeable jittering.

 Details on the user study are provided in the supplementary material.
 User study results, illustrated in Fig. \ref{fig:5}, confirm that our model significantly outperforms SemTalk and EMAGE in perceptual quality.
 Specifically, our framework achieves higher scores in Naturalness and Alignment to Speech Content and Timing, indicating that the Semantic Coherence Module (SACM) and Contrastive Flow Matching (CFM) effectively capture nuanced speech-motion mappings.
 While Diversity remains similar across SemTalk and EMAGE, our approach surpasses these methods (as well the ground truth) without degrading motion realism and alignment to speech.